fieryknight2/minesweeper/README.md

-# minesweeper
+# Minesweeper
-A simple console based minesweeper
+A simple console based minesweeper clone.

-The results of a long night of coding.
+These are the results of a long night of coding.